Utilities Laboratory Technician

 made to enable individuals with disabilities to perform the

 While performing the duties of this job, the employee is regularly

 required to talk or hear; frequently required to walk; occasionally

 required to stand, sit, use hands and fingers to handle, feel and

 make fine adjustments, reach with hands and arms, climb or balance,

 stoop, kneel, crouch, crawl and lift and/or move up to 25 pounds. -

 Specific vision abilities required by this job include close

 vision, distance vision, color vision, peripheral vision, depth

-varied weather conditions.
+under varied weather conditions.
 Employee is regularly exposed to

 hazardous chemicals, microorganisms, and biological matter, as well